 Then again, if the source water contained traces of some amounts of harmful toxic organic compounds or heavy metals, you might need to drink distilled water instead of the source water.

-In most cases, distilled water you find at a supermarket was produced using drinking water, so it is fine to drink.
-Still, distilled water from different sources may not be safe to drink.
+Distilled water found at a supermarket is usually produced using drinking water, so it is safe to drink.
+Still, distilled water from other sources may not be safe.

-For instance, if you take non-potable water from an industrial source and then distill it, the distilled water may contain enough pollutants that are hazardous for human usage.
+For instance, if non-potable water from an industrial source is distilled, the distilled water may contain enough pollutants to be hazardous to human consumption.

-Another instance that could pollute distilled water comes from using contaminated equipment.
-Contaminants could be acquired from dish sets or tubings any time of the distillation process, permitting undesirable chemicals.
+Another way contaminated equipment could pollute distilled water is by acquiring contaminants from dish sets or tubings during distillation, permitting undesirable chemicals.

-This isn't a case for the commercial distillation of drinking water, yet it could apply to home distillation.
-Additionally, there might be unwanted chemicals in the container used to gather the water.
-Plastic monomers or filtering from glass are materials for any type of bottled water.
+This isn't the case for commercial drinking water distillation, yet it could apply to home distillation.
+Also, unwanted chemicals might be in the container to gather the water.
+Plastic monomers or glass filters are materials for any type of bottled water.

 Furthermore, water distillation dates back to the generation of Aristotle.

-It has been utilized to desalinate ocean water since no less than 200 AD, as laid out by Alexander of Aphrodisias.
+It has been used to desalinate ocean water since 200 AD, as laid out by Alexander of Aphrodisias.
 In drinking water, one must consider distilling the water twice (double distilled) to guarantee high purity.

 Effects of Drinking Distilled Water on the Body

-• In the United States, the EPA has assessed and set measures for just a little level of more than 700 chemicals found in drinking water supplies.
+In the United States, the EPA has assessed and set measures for just a small of more than 700 chemicals in drinking water supplies.

-Knowing different kinds of processes might help you choose what is best for you and your loved ones.
-Mainly, when dealing with and securing your and your loved ones' health, one should take this a closer look.
+Knowing about different processes might help you choose the best one for you and your loved ones.
+Consider this when securing your and your loved ones' health.

-Distillation is purifying water through evaporation and condensation, just like how clouds produce rainwater.
+Distillation purifies water through evaporation and condensation, just like clouds produce rainwater.
 But unlike rainwater, distilled water isn't beneficial at all.

-Yes, distilled water keeps you hydrated, but what happens to your body when you drink distilled water?
-Due to the demineralization done during the evaporation process, distilled water increases urine output when consumed.
+Distilled water keeps you hydrated, but what happens to your body when you drink distilled water?
+Due to the demineralization during evaporation, distilled water increases urine output when consumed.

 Furthermore, it eliminates essential electrolytes such as potassium, which is critical in making the muscles function effectively.

-Since essential minerals such as calcium, magnesium, sodium, and fluoride are naturally present in water, these can aid the body in doing our daily chores.
-With proper techniques in water purification, these minerals can be conserved in drinking water.
+Essential minerals such as calcium, magnesium, sodium, and fluoride are naturally present in water.
+These minerals can aid the body in performing daily chores and can be conserved in drinking water with proper water purification techniques.

 Benefits of Drinking Distilled Water

-That being stated, there are still a significant number of reasons why people drink distilled water.
+That being stated, people still drink distilled water for many reasons.
 One of the advantages of choosing distilled water is the following:

 It Helps Prevent Water-Borne Diseases

-Unclean water can bear microorganisms and parasites, which can start their life cycle in your body at the time of consumption.
-The best way to keep this from happening is to drink distilled water.
+Unclean water can harbor microorganisms and parasites, which can start their life cycle in your body when you consume it.
+The best way to prevent this is to drink distilled water.

-Drinking unclean water can also cause other issues in your immunity.
-By drinking distilled water, you can avoid water-borne illnesses.
+Drinking unclean water can also affect your immunity.
+Distilled water can help you avoid water-borne illnesses.

 It is a Natural Purifying Method

-The hydrological or water cycle is in charge of how water is carried and reused around the Earth.
-Distillation is a method for purification which is fundamentally the same as the water cycle.
+The hydrological or water cycle controls how water is carried and reused around the Earth.
+Distillation is a method for purification that is fundamentally the same as the water cycle.

-This procedure heats the water first and converts it to steam while leaving undesirable minerals and chemicals behind.
-The steam is then changed over back to its liquid form utilizing condensation.
+This procedure heats the water first and converts it to steam, leaving undesirable minerals and chemicals behind.
+The steam is then converted back to liquid form using condensation.

 Contaminants are Safely Removed